 This site is not intended to provide medical advice and/or treatment guidance.
 Novo Nordisk accepts no liability for the accuracy, completeness or use of the information, and disclaims any liability to update the information contained on this site.

-of people with cardiovascular disease live with overweight or obesity.2
+of people with cardiovascular disease live with overweight or obesity.3

-Cardiovascular diseases (CVDs) are the primary consequence of dietary risks with 7.94 million annual deaths attributed to dietary risks including obesity and overweight.1
+Cardiovascular diseases (CVDs) are the primary consequence of dietary risks with 7.94 million annual deaths attributed to dietary risks including obesity and overweight.2

-Every 40 seconds, someone in the United States experiences a heart attack3 or stroke.4
+Every 40 seconds, someone in the United States experiences a heart attack4 or stroke.5

 {{numberOfResults}} {{resultString}}